18F/join.tts.gsa.gov/pages/positions/login-fraud-technical-expert.md

 {% endif %}

 {% if page.state != 'upcoming' %}
-  Login.gov is hiring for a Login.gov Fraud Technical Expert GS15.
+  Login.gov is hiring for a Fraud Technical Expert GS15.
 This page contains information related to the role as well as a link to submit your application.
 Check out [Join TTS Hiring Process]({{site.baseurl}}/hiring-process/) to learn more about the application process.
 {% endif %}

 ## Opportunity Overview: